 When life is busy, you need to discern what can be done only by you, and what can be delegated.

 Your family will probably willingly help if you explain that you need their help, and tell them specifically what they can do to help.

-Ask the kids to make some of the meals for you each week, or to clean up afterwards. (they should be doing that anyway!)
+Ask the kids to make some of the meals for you each week, or to clean up afterward. (they should be doing that anyway!)

 Have your husband pick up some of the things you need from the grocery store on his way home from work.

-Think what would be helpful to you, and delegate that to a responsible person.
+Think about what would be helpful to you, and delegate that to a responsible person.